3nol/nix-photogimp3/README.md

   };
 }
 ```
-Than add it to your `environment.packages` or `home.packages` like so:
+Than add it to your `environment.systemPackages` or `home.packages` like so:
 ```nix
 { inputs, pkgs, ... }: {
   home.packages = [ inputs.nix-photogimp.packages.${pkgs.system}.default ];